ParticleBits/imap/README.md

-# \Pb\Imap
+# Pb\Imap

-\Pb\Imap is a library for downloading and parsing IMAP email messages.
-For performance reasons, the PHP IMAP extension is specifically *not* used, in favor of the Zend Mail library.
+Pb\Imap is a library for downloading and parsing IMAP email messages.
+For performance reasons, the PHP IMAP extension is specifically *not* used, in favor of the Laminas Mail library.

-Separate forks of the Zend-Mail and Zend-Mime libraries are used and kept as up to date as possible.
-These forks are needed to make minor but necessary updates that wouldn't be approved in time or at all by the Zend maintainers.
+Separate forks of the Laminas Mail and Laminas Mime libraries are used and kept as up to date as possible.
+These forks are needed to make minor but necessary updates that wouldn't be approved in time or at all by the Laminas maintainers.

 Memory performance is the goal of this library and it's been stabilized and reduced as much as possible.
 Depending on file attachment downloads, this